mikamautnerrohde/researchproject/rp-project-manual.md

 The external assessor is expected to grade the final report.
 See [here](#grading) for more information about grading.
 This includes filling in the appropriate grading rubric on www.datanose.nl.

 ### Examiner tasks
+Once the student registers the project, the examiner receives a notification from Datanose to confirm participation in the project.

 ####  Reviews and approves project proposal.
-Once the student has submitted a research proposal to the master's programme and that proposal has been approved by the programme, the examiner will be asked to review the proposal.
+One month into the project, the student submits a research proposal via www.datanose.nl and once that proposal has been approved by the programme, the examiner will be asked to review the proposal.
 In this process, the examiner is asked to judge the following:

-- is the planning of the project feasible?
+- is the planning of the project feasible for a master student?
 - is the design of the study appropriate given the research question and hypotheses?
+- is the plan of the student fitting for a master's level project?

 While reviewing the proposal, it is possible to leave remarks that are visible to all parties involved in the project.